-Spinal canal stenosis most often occurs when the vertebrae, ligaments and intervertebral discs begin to deteriorate, eventually leading to narrowing and potential nerve compression in the spinal canal, which houses the spinal cord.
-The compression associated with spinal stenosis can irritate or impinge adjacent nerve roots or the spinal cord itself, causing severe discomfort and a potentially diminished quality of life.
+Spinal canal stenosis most often occurs when the vertebrae, ligaments and discs begin to deteriorate, eventually leading to narrowing and potential nerve compression in the spinal canal, which houses the spinal cord.
+The compression associated with spinal stenosis can irritate or compress adjacent nerve roots or the spinal cord itself, causing severe discomfort and a potentially diminished quality of life.

 Spinal canal stenosis, which is sometimes called central stenosis, usually occurs after the age of 50.
 There are several potential causes of spinal narrowing, including:

 - A loss in the height of discs between vertebrae (collapsed discs)

 - Spinal fracture or other injury

 - Spondylolisthesis (a vertebra that has slipped out of place)

 Most of the time, spinal stenosis can be managed through a conservative treatment regimen that may include exercise and over-the-counter pain medicine.
 Sometimes, though, neck or back pain is so persistent that your physician might suggest surgery as an option.
 At Laser Spine Institute, we offer minimally invasive procedures that are a safer and effective alternative to open neck and back surgery^.
 Our outpatient procedures provide many benefits to patients, such as smaller incisions and shorter recovery periods, compared to those of traditional open spine surgeries.